 Legal Basis for Processing Personal Data for Residents of the European Economic Area

-- We need to perform a contract with you.
+- We need to enter into a contract with you.

 - You have given us permission to do so.

-- The processing is in our legitimate interests and it is not overridden by your rights. for example, we may process your Personal Data to protect you, us, or others from threats (such as security threats or fraud), to comply with laws that apply to us; to enable or administer our business (such as for quality control, consolidated reporting, and customer service).
+- The processing is in our own legitimate interests, and it is not overridden by your rights.
+For example, we may process your Personal Data to protect you, us, or others from threats (such as security threats or fraud), to comply with laws that apply to us; to enable or administer our business (such as for quality control, consolidated reporting, and customer service).

 - For payment processing purposes.